dguzenko/newdocs/docs/zootrack.md

 Further integrations
 --------------------

-ZOOtrack is ment to be used by other Extensions, such us ZOOitem Pro, which thanks to ZOOtrack will be able to render the *Current Item* or *Latest Viewed* items.
+ZOOtrack is meant to be used by other Extensions, such us ZOOitem Pro, which thanks to ZOOtrack will be able to render the *Current Item* or *Latest Viewed* items.
 To do so install, [set up](http://joolanders.github.io/newdocs/?zooitempro#configuration) a ZOOitem Pro (3.1v or superior) module instance and choose one of the available ZOOtrack layouts.

 Translation
 -----------